embark-framework/embark-site/source/_posts/2019-01-23-building-smart-contract-only-dapps.md

 To change that, all we have to do is using Node's package manager `npm`, using the following command:

 ```
-$ npm install -g embark@next
+$ npm install -g embark
 ```

 This will make Embark's command line tool globally available on our machines.
-Notice that `@next` picks the latest development version of Embark.
-This release tag will be removed in the future once version `4.0.0` stable has been released (no worries, we'll update this article accordingly).

-If we don't feel comfortable with that, we can omit the `@next` part and get the latest stable version instead, which at the time of writing this article was `3.2.7`.
-However, we do recommend using the development version as it's fairly stable and comes with tons of improvements, better performance and features.

 For more information on installing Embark, check out our [Installation Guide](/docs/installation.html) in the official documentation.

 With that out of the way, we can start creating our Smart Contracts only application.
 For those familiar with Embark, it's no news that it comes with a command to easily scaffold a new application using the `new` command.
 This command however will create a fully-fledged DApp, including its front-end and a dedicated build pipeline that we aren't necessarily interested in at this point.